 In 1979 the EU Birds Directive (2009/147/EC) was adopted, which was the first EU regulation aimed at protecting the environment.
 Since then, nature protection has been a cornerstone in the EU.
 But practical planning- and implementation steps need to be taken at national, regional, and local levels by the competent authorities.
 The environmental laws comply with the principle of subsidiarity, leaving it as far as possible to the responsible authorities to set up their priorities and manage their programs.
 Differences in political and administrative structures in the three Wadden Sea countries regarding the implementation of EU law into national legislation, present challenges in complying with the expressed political intentions of managing the Wadden Sea as a common entity.
 At the same time, these differences between the countries can also be utilised for strengthening nature management by aiming for the best possible effect of policy and measures for nature.

 In Denmark, since 1939, when the first game reserve was established in parts of the Danish Wadden Sea the area has been subject to an increasing degree of protection until 1998 when the present level of protection was reached with the inclusion of provisions based on Natura 2000 (EU Birds- and EU Habitats Directives 92/43/EEC).
 Thus, the national implementation processes of EU legislation into national law and subsequently into binding management plans for the public authorities, consider as well trilateral strategies and plans (listed in Figure 7), such as Declarations and most recently the SIMP, which can be characterized as a meta-strategy.
 In 1985 a major update of the Statutory Order on conservation of the Danish Wadden Sea was derived from the Copenhagen Declaration of 1982.
-The latest example is the inclusion of the SIMP in the EU Marine Strategy Framework Directive (2008/56/EC) action plan, along with more specific fields of action (fish, alien species, marine mammals, and birds) building upon some of the TWSC strategies approved by the three countries.
+The latest example is the inclusion of the SIMP in the Danish EU Marine Strategy Framework Directive (2008/56/EC) action plan, along with more specific fields of action (fish, alien species, marine mammals, and birds) building upon some of the TWSC strategies approved by the three countries.

 In Germany, due to the federal system, the (political, administrative, and legal) structures differ from those in Denmark and the Netherlands.
 In Germany, nature conservation laws on federal as well as on federal state level have long been in place.
 There are specific acts for the Wadden Sea National Parks of the federal states.
 EU directives are usually implemented by integration into existing national laws and legal ordinances, so existing laws had to be supplemented with the EU regulations.
 The entire German Wadden Sea is designated as protected area under the EU Habitats and/or Birds Directive (92/43/EEC, 2009/147/EC) and lies within the scope of the EU Marine Strategy Framework Directive (2008/56/EC).
 The inner Wadden Sea is also subject to the scope of the EU Water Framework Directive (2000/60/EC).